Outreach Ministries

 Haiti Ministry

-St John supporters, by prayers and donations, the St Anthony House Food Program in Pointe-Raquette, Saint Louis King of France parish in Haiti
+St John supporters, by prayers and donations, the St Anthony House Food Program in Pointe-Raquette, Saint Louis King of France parish in Haiti.

 Click Here for more Haiti Info